 No. Description 1 Device tree.
 Displays added remote devices.
 2 View zone.
 Displays the created views and view groups.
 See "7.1.1 View Management" for detailed information.
 3 PTZ control zone.
 See "7.1.3 PTZ" for detailed information.
-4 Smoothness adjustment.
-You can select Default , Realtime or Fluent .
-5 Layout adjustment. ■ Click ■■■■□: to set the layout. ■ Click < or > to switch the channel.
+4 Click ☒: You can select Default, Realtime or Fluent.
+Click ☒: You can adjust the detection area and excluded area.
+Click ☒: Turn rule box display on or off.
+5 Layout adjustment.
+Click to set the layout.
+Click or > to switch the channel.

 No. Description

+Take a snapshot of live view.

-■ 😼: Display the live view in full screen.
+• Substitute 1: Display the live view in full screen.

 6 Edit the view window and save as a new view.

-0 • $\circlearrowleft$ : Start tour.
-You need to enable the function first in System > General >
+•

 System Settings.

+Select a target for search by image.

 7 Features panels.
 A features panel appears when the system detected a target according to the configured rule.

 Detection statistics.
 Displays the number of detected targets.

-• 1: face.
+• 1 : face.

-8 • #: human.
+• 👬 : human.

-• 🚘 : motor vehicle.
+8 motor vehicle.

-: non-motor vehicle.
+inon-motor vehicle.

-0

-9 • • Go to Al Search.
+• Q : Go to Al Search .